Joaquim Marques Lisboa, Marquis of Tamandaré: Career

-From the abdication of the Emperor D. Pedro I in 1831, he dedicated himself to fighting the revolting foci throughout the country, going from north to south.
-Still in 1831, combat in the northeast, in Pernambuco, Pará, Recife and Ceará.
+From the abdication of Emperor D. Pedro I in 1831, he dedicated himself to fighting the revolting foci throughout the country, going from north to south.
+During 1831, combat in the northeast, in Pernambuco, Pará, Recife and Ceará.
 He was appointed to command the Brigue Cacique in 1834, which he commanded throughout his performance in the Ragamuffin War.
 In 1840 he was already Captain of Frigate and, in 1847, Captain of Sea and War.
 In 1848 he received in Great Britain the frigate Dom Afonso, the first mixed steam-sail ship of large size of the Brazilian Navy.
 Although the Prince of Joinville, Francisco Fernando de Orléans, the Dukes of Aumale and the Commander of the Fleet Admiral John Pascoe Grenfell, took to the rescue of the English ship, Ocean Monarch, that carried immigrants from Liverpool to Boston, who burned near the port, rescuing 156 people.
 On March 6, 1850, on his return from Pernambuco, where he had just fought the Praieira Revolt, on board the first mixed Brazilian steam and sailing vessel to Vasco da Gama Nau, which after a heavy storm in the Rio de Janeiro region lost its mast which left it to the tempest.
 Due to the complications of the moment, Joaquim Marques Lisboa could not approach Nau immediately, but would stay overnight all night, waiting for an opportunity to rescue the vessel, which he achieved at dawn the following day.

 In 1852, he was promoted to the position of Head of Division, corresponding to Commodore in other navies and, in 1854, the Chief of Squadron, correspondent currently the Contra Admiral.